azzaea/admixture/README.md

 <code>update.F = FALSE</code> or <code>update.Q = FALSE</code>.
 For
 more details on F and Q, see below.

-Inputs <code>init.iter</code>, <code>max.iter</code> and
-<code>tol</code> control the optimization settings.
-The optimization
-is performed in two stages: the first stage finds a good global initialization of the model parameters by making a fixed number of EM updates that are scaled by the quasi-Newton approximation to the Hessian (<code>method = "qn"</code> in turboem); the second stage uses the DECME method (<code>method = "decme"</code> in turboem) to quickly converge to a fixed point of the objective function.
-The convergence tolerance of the second stage is controlled by <code>tol</code>;
+Inputs <code>max.iter</code>, <code>tol</code>, <code>method</code>
-specifically, the algorithm terminates when the difference between the log-likelihood in two successive iterations is less than
+and <code>control.method</code> specify the optimization settings.
+The convergence tolerance is controlled by <code>tol</code>; specifically, the algorithm terminates when the maximum absolute difference between the model parameters in two successive iterations is less than
-<code>n*tol</code>, where n is the number of samples.
-Input
-<code>max.iter</code> specifies the maximum number of iterations in
+<code>tol</code>.
+Input <code>max.iter</code> specifies the maximum
-the second stage.
+number of iterations of TurboEM.
+Finally, <code>method</code> and
+<code>control.method</code> are inputs to function turboem.
+For
+details on these two inputs, see <code>help(turboem)</code>.
+By default, we use the SQUAREM algorithm, since it has yielded the fastest convergance and best solutions in our experiments.

 There are two variations to the M-step update for Q when a > 0.
 When the number of ancestral populations is small (e.g., K < 20), it is